MHeasell/yuni/README.txt

 About the Yuni project
 ======================

-The Yuni project is a high-level cross-platform framework.
+Yuni is a high-level cross-platform framework.
 This framework intends to provide the most complete set of coherent API as possible related to 3D programming, especially game programming.
-It intends to be a reliable and simple bridge between different worlds to make all sorts of applications, letting the user focus on its real work.
+It intends to be a reliable and simple bridge between different worlds to make all sorts of applications, letting the user focus on her real work.
 The Yuni project is connected with all those domains :
  - 3D graphics
  - Physics
  - 2D/3D User Interface in 3D context